jyotik81/MechaCar_Statistical_Analysis/README.md

 address the following questions:

 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+- The vehichle length, ground clearnace and the y intercept coefficent are statistically likely to provide a non-random amount of variance to the mpg values in the dataset as their p-values are much smaller than our significance level of 0.05%.
+Additionally, when the intercept has significant predicitive impact, there may be other variables of interest that can better explain variability of mpg that are not included in the model.

 - Is the slope of the linear model considered to be zero?
 Why or why not?
+We can reject the null hypothesis of our regression analysis test that the slope of the linear model is not considered to be zero.
+This interpretation is due to the fact that there are at least two known independent variables with significant predictability of the MechCar's mpg.

 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+- The linear model has an r-squared value of 0.7149, which means approximately 71.5% of all mpg predicitions will be correct when using this model.
+Thus, we can confirm that this multiple linear regression does predict mpg of the MechaCar prototypes effectively.

 #Deliverable 2

 ## Summary Statistics on Suspension Coils

 ![image](https://user-images.githubusercontent.com/40743420/213354079-8510119e-9a92-4ea9-97a9-073ccf34c46c.png)

+The design specifications for the MechaCar suspension coils dicate that the variance of the suspension coils must not exceed 100 pounds per square inch (PSI).
+Based on the technical analysis above, which summarizes the results of testing the weight capacities of various suspension coils from multiple production lots.

 #Deliverable 3